 - Meet with your peers and senior academics to build networks.

-- Raise your profile within the clinical academic community.
+- Raise your profile within the clinical academic and research community.